 A highlight of the master’s in European Union Studies is a three-day trip to Brussels, where you will visit EU institutions, member states' representations and lobby groups.
 During your studies you will also benefit from the close contacts between the university and national and international government institutions in The Hague, as well as the unique wealth of area studies at Leiden University.

 International Relations Degree

 European Union Studies at Leiden University is an accredited degree programme of International Relations.
 After successful completion of this programme, you will receive a legally accredited master’s degree in International Relations and the title Master of Arts (MA).

-Graduated in MA European Union Studies (MA International Relations)
+Graduated in MA European Union Studies, now works at NATO

 "The MA European Union Studies prepared me to launch my career outside the Netherlands.
 I developed my interest in international relations, with a special focus on Russia relations, foreign security policy and multilateralism.
 It helped me to understand how policies constitute endless dialogues between powers of continuity and powers of change."